-- To provide financial statements or data to officials. - To attend public hearings on Recommended Budget and provide any financial statements and data required. - To revise the Recommended Budget to reflect changes made by the Board. - To calculate property tax rates. - To forward to the State Controller a statement of all County tax rates, assessed valuations and amount of taxes levied and allocated. - To file a copy of the Adopted Budget with the Office of the State Controller. - To approve all payments in accordance with the Adopted Budget.
+- > To furnish financial statements or data to responsible officials. - To attend public hearings on Proposed Budget and provide any financial statements and data required. - ➤ To revise the Proposed Budget to reflect changes made by the Board. - To calculate property tax rates. - To forward to the State Controller a statement of all County tax rates, assessed valuations and amount of taxes levied and allocated. - To file a copy of the Final Budget with the Office of the State Controller. - To approve all payments in accordance with the adopted Final Budget.